Skip to content ↓

 At Eling we teach reading using the Read Write Inc. phonics programme.

-We start by teaching phonics to the children in the Reception class.
+We continue teaching phonics to the children in the Reception class.
 This means that they learn how to ‘read’ the sounds in words and how those sounds can be written down.
 This is essential for reading, but it also helps children learn to spell well.
 We teach the children simple ways of remembering these sounds and letters.
 Ask them to show you what these are.

 The children also practise reading (and spelling) what we call ‘tricky words’, such as ‘once,’ ‘have,’ ‘said’ and ‘where’.
 The children practise their reading with books that match the phonics and the ‘tricky words’ they know.
 They start thinking that they can read and this does wonders for their confidence.
+The children bring home 2 familiar books that they are able to read and apply the skills and sounds taught in their phonics sessions.

 The teachers read to the children, too, so the children get to know all sorts of stories, poetry and information books.
 They learn many more words this way and it also helps their writing.